lansingcodes/api/.github/CONTRIBUTING.md

 directory.

-Staging is also configured to create previews for all pull requests, to make testing easier before merging to the `master` branch.
+Staging is also configured to create previews for all pull requests, to make testing easier before merging to the `main` branch.
 Click on the _Details_ link next to the site check labeled "netlify/lansingcodes-api-staging/deploy-preview" to see a live preview of your changes.